kuzzleio/documentation-old/src/plugins-reference/protocols/index.md

 `init ({EntryPoint} entryPoint, {Object} context)`

 return value: `void` or `Promise`.
-If the returned value is a promise, Kuzzle Backend will wait until it is resolved to continue booting.
+If the returned value is a promise, Kuzzle will wait until it is resolved to continue booting.

 ---